Rupii/Software-Testing-Project/README.md

 - the test file show end with the _test.go in our case deck_test.go
 - the funcitions I will be testing are
 ```
-TestNewDeck()
+TestNewDeck(t *testing.T) // *testing.T is pointer test file passed as an argument
-TestToAndFrom() // check if the file is not carshing while the exchange between the HardDrive
+TestToAndFrom(t *testing.T) // check if the file is not carshing while the exchange between the HardDrive
 ```

 *Run Test*